shrugalic/wordle_helper/ideas.md

 - Allow specifying multiple strategies (fallback)
 - Combine "most unplayed characters" with other strategies, such as "least possible words left after guess"
 - Store results of some calculations to not repeat them every time
-- What other word combinations are good?
-  - Combined
-     1. SOARE
-     1. UNTIL
-     2. GYPPY, HYPPY or PYGMY
-    - Solutions
-      1. AROSE
-      2. UNTIL
-      3. PYGMY
-      4. WHACK
 - Don't lock the know positions right away, use them to evaluate new characters, to make them must-have or illegal.
 - Implement strategy that minimizes number of total guesses?
 - Possibly use larger wordlist when guessing